Respawn has finally given us an in-depth look into the Warriors collection event featuring a brand new heirloom for Crypto in Apex Legends.

-Observation Deck offers a higher vantage point, access to an airdrop, and a safe recluse from the dangers of long-range combat.
-However, this comes with a compromise: lower ceilings limit some of the vertical combat capabilities for Legends, but also provide a more straightforward and predictable battle of close to mid-range wits.
+Observation Deck offers a higher vantage point, access to an airdrop, and a safe retreat from the dangers of long-range combat.
+However, this comes with a compromise: lower ceilings limit some of the vertical combat capabilities for Legends but also provide a more straightforward and predictable battle of close to mid-range wits.

 Next up is Deployment Line, a core POI of Drop-Off.
-Acting as a pseudo-mid-lane overseen by Observation Deck, the path effectively divides the map in two, eventually converging into Loading Bay.
-Cargo shipment containers travel slowly along the line, acting as dynamic cover that opens up plenty of movement options.
-Go for a sneaky flank by walking alongside a container, hidden from view of the enemy team?
-Or use the mobility of the containers to deliver some surprise traps with specific legend abilities?
+Acting as a pseudo-mid-lane overseen by the Observation Deck, the path effectively divides the map in two, eventually converging into Loading Bay.
+Cargo shipment containers travel slowly along the line, acting as a dynamic cover that opens up plenty of movement options.
+Go for a sneaky flank by walking alongside a container hidden from the view of the enemy team.
+Or use the mobility of the containers to deliver some surprise traps with specific Legend abilities?
 Everyone appreciates a moving Caustic trap, right?

 WARRIORS COLLECTION EVENT ITEMS

 The Warriors Collection Event introduces a brand new set of 24 themed, limited-time cosmetics.
-Look every inch the fighter in new Legendary skins including the “Synthetic Huntress” Ash Skin, “Riding Dirty” Octane Skin, “Jewel Olympus” Horizon Skin, and “Combat Survivalist” Lifeline.
+Look at every inch of the fighter in new Legendary skins, including the “Synthetic Huntress” Ash Skin, “Riding Dirty” Octane Skin, “Jewel Olympus” Horizon Skin, and “Combat Survivalist” Lifeline.

 WARRIORS COLLECTION EVENT REWARD TRACKER

-Warriors also introduces a brand new set of 24 themed, limited-time cosmetics.
+Warriors also introduced a brand new set of 24 themed, limited-time cosmetics.